APG83/CS-300/README.md

+CS 300: Advanced Software Development
-# CS 300 Portfolio Reflection
+Portfolio Reflection

-In CS 300, I completed two projects that highlighted the importance of data structures and algorithms in software development.
-Project One involved analyzing the run-time efficiency and memory usage of various data structures, which helped me understand the trade-offs between performance and resource consumption.
-Project Two focused on implementing a course planner that could load course data, sort it in alphanumeric order, and provide detailed information when requested.
-Together, these projects demonstrated the practical applications of algorithm analysis and data structure selection.
+In CS 300, I completed two projects that emphasized the importance of data structures and algorithms in practical software development:

+Project One – Analyzed run-time efficiency and memory usage of various data structures, gaining insight into the trade-offs between performance and resource consumption.

+Project Two – Implemented a course planner capable of loading course data, sorting it alphanumerically, and providing detailed information on demand.

+Approach and Problem-Solving

-I approached these challenges by carefully reviewing the requirements, then determining which data structures would meet the needs most effectively.
-Understanding the strengths and weaknesses of arrays, hash tables, and binary search trees was key to making informed decisions.
-When I encountered issues, such as debugging parsing errors or handling edge cases in sorting, I broke the problem into smaller steps, tested incrementally, and used debugging strategies to find solutions.
+I began by carefully reviewing project requirements and selecting data structures that best fit each task.
+Understanding the strengths and weaknesses of arrays, hash tables, and binary search trees was critical for making informed design decisions.
+Challenges such as parsing errors or edge cases in sorting were addressed by breaking problems into smaller steps, testing incrementally, and applying structured debugging strategies.

-Working on these projects has expanded my perspective on software design by showing me how much performance and maintainability depend on early design decisions.
-I now think more critically about algorithm efficiency and scalability rather than just producing functional code.
-Additionally, I have improved at writing cleaner, more modular programs that are easier to read, maintain, and adapt to future needs.
+Key Takeaways

+Early design decisions greatly affect performance and maintainability.

+Algorithm efficiency and scalability are as important as producing functional code.

+Writing modular, well-documented code improves readability, maintainability, and adaptability for future projects.

+These projects strengthened my ability to evaluate, implement, and optimize data structures while reinforcing best practices in clean and maintainable software design.